|

 the following:

-One sensor per 100m2, plus
+One detector per 100m2, plus

 This of course is something that has to be decided on in each case.